lllx125/BabyYoda/README.md

 # BabyYoda

 the Code for Baby Yoda using Dynamixel in Fall 2024 by Lixing Li.
-This Intruction aims to help you learn to control Baby Yoda, built your own Baby Yoda, understand and expand on the current version.
-GooD Luck!
+This Instruction aims to help you learn to control Baby Yoda, built your own Baby Yoda, understand and expand on the current version.
+Good Luck!

 ### Control Version: Xbox to Laptop to HC-05 to Arduino to Dynamixel - 12/07/2024